srigurukkal/Azuremultimodel/README.md

 1. Fork this repository
 2. Create an Azure account
 3. Create the required Azure resources (listed below)
-4. Get the values for the below secrets from Azure portal and update it into GitHub secrets:
+4. For front end: Get the values for the below secrets from Azure portal and update it into GitHub secrets:

    ![GitHub Secrets](https://github.com/user-attachments/assets/6ab227b4-df48-428e-8719-1de436a43b95)